As students become more fluent with technology, their skills must reach beyond merely knowing how to use devices.

 3. Parent tech talks

 Once a month, Jack Jouett Middle School invites families to a Parent Tech Talk in the school library.
 Local volunteers from the high school babysit any younger children as well as teens who would rather not sit in on the talk.
+During the pandemic, these meetings can move online.

 We address a different topic each month related to digital citizenship and middle school students.
 Some of the topics discussed this year include: Making a Family Media Plan, All About Apps, How to Monitor Without Over-Monitoring, and a Common Parent Concerns Overview.